-Music schools including the Royal Irish Academy of Music, the TU Dublin Conservatory of Music and Drama and the CIT Cork School of Music provide support and encouragement to their young pianists who aspire to take part in the Competition.
+Music schools including the TU Dublin Conservatoire of Music, the Royal Irish Academy of Music and the CIT Cork School of Music provide support and encouragement to their young pianists who aspire to take part in the Competition.

 The Department of Foreign Affairs has assisted with the Competition’s work in many cities all over the world, opening doors and making introductions, and has helped from the start to raise the international profile of each Dublin International Piano Competition winner.